 Free radicals are substances that naturally produce in the body but attack fats, proteins, and DNA within cells.
 This issue can cause various diseases and intensify the aging process.
 Increasing the consumption of antioxidants can reduce their destructive effect.
-Vitamins C, E, and A are nutrients that have an antioxidant function.
+Vitamins C, E, and A are nutrients that have antioxidant functions.

-Food sources rich in antioxidants include nuts such as almonds, walnuts, and the like, dark green vegetables such as spinach, orange vegetables such as carrots, fruits especially berries and citrus fruits such as lemons, oranges and tangerines, and green tea.
+Food sources rich in antioxidants include nuts such as almonds, walnuts, and the like, dark green vegetables such as spinach, orange vegetables such as carrots, fruits especially berries, and citrus fruits such as lemons, oranges and tangerines, and green tea.

 Vitamin B12 helps support the body’s nerve function, and its deficiency can cause a variety of symptoms, including memory loss.
 Eat foods rich in vitamin B12 such as meat, fish, poultry, eggs, milk, cheese, dried beans, avocados, whole grains, and soy milk.